arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-07-26-interview-ryan-bethancourt-ceo-of-wild-earth.md

 I was wrapping my brain around how we get to a competitive price point with cell ag out of a clean protein source and, for some reason, it just connected in my mind. **My God, the answer was staring at me in the face the whole time.** We need to use fungi because we can grow fungi and can do it at a competitive price point in the near future.
 I’m not talking about 5 years or 10 years, I’m talking about 2 years.
 That’s what really inspired it.

 > > _"I eat our dog food.
-I will eat it in front of you because I knwo what it is.
-It's super clean"_
+I will eat it in front of you because I know what it is.
+It's super clean."_

 The more I looked into it, the more I was shocked.
 Animals eat so much meat! **1/3 of the meat we eat in the US is actually pet eating that meat.** It’s crazy!
 It’s not just all animal waste.
 It’s animals that are grown and killed for pet food.

 It’s something no one is talking about. **As countries get richer, they eat more meat and guess what else they do?
 They get more pets.** No one is doing the populations.
 Like China, for example.
 What if China comes anywhere near the pet ownership that the US has (the US has a 65% pet ownership)?
 China currently has 2-3% pet ownership.
 If they get to 50% pet ownership, we’re talking about another 500 million dogs and cats.
-That would be over 2X the number of dogs and cats in the US. _That would be like creating an entirely new US._ There are a few hundred million people in the US, 180 million dogs and cats.
+That would be over 2X the number of dogs and cats in the US. **That would be like creating an entirely new US**_._ There are a few hundred million people in the US, 180 million dogs and cats.
 That’s about the population that we would be adding in terms of meat consumption.
 Just for pets \[in China].
 And pets eat more meat than the average American because they eat meat twice a day.

 <img src="/img/pug.jpg" width="100%"/>